mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 If you say “I don’t know,” you cannot get any spirit to teach and to tell you, don’t you think so?
 But if you really know what zazen is, even though you say “I don’t know,” that “I don’t know” has a really great spirit to teach you, to teach somebody.
 So, still people feel that point.

-The “I don’t know” of Emperor Wu, I don’t know which of two [it was]. *[he laughs]* Whether he really didn’t know, or he knows pretty well and is free from he knows, and then he says he doesn’t know – I don’t know.
+The “I don’t know” of Emperor Wu – I don’t know which of the two [it was]. *[he laughs]* Whether he really didn’t know, or he knows pretty well and is free from he knows, and then he says he doesn’t know – I don’t know.
 No one knows.
-Okay? *[some laughter]* But anyway from this story, Emperor Wu was not the common people, he was a “great Zen Buddhist”.
+Okay? *[some laughter]* But anyway from this story, Emperor Wu was not the common people, he was a “Great Zen Buddhist”.

 ##### 30:32